 Fire prevention activities will strive to make our citizens and visitors aware of the threat of fire in the wildland environment.
 Living with Fire in the Lake Tahoe Basin will be the basis for our wildland fire public education outreach.
-During FY 2012 engine companies will begin conducting "curbside" defensible space evaluations.
+During FY 2012 engine companies began conducting "curbside" defensible space evaluations.
 The goal is to have every residential property within the fire district evaluated once every five years.
+Recently the Nevada State Fire Marshal adopted the International Wildland Urban Interface Code.
+This adoption mandates compliance with the IWUI code defensible space standards.

 Our goal is to provide quick response and deploy appropriate strategy and tactics to attack a wildland fire.
 We will strive to provide adequate fire suppression in the event of a wildfire by training our personnel to the most current standards of wildfire suppression techniques and practices.
 All personnel will be required to complete S-110, S-130, S-190 or equivalent and annual completion of RT-130.
-Driver/Operator IA/IB, ICS 300 "Incident Command", S-215 "Fire Operations in the Interface," and S-336 "Fire Suppression and Tactics" will be offered periodically to allow members to meet "Tahoe Basin Chiefs" and California OES Five Party Agreement training requirements.
-All personnel will have an understanding of IFSTA Third Edition, "Fundamentals of Wildland Firefighting" and basic I.C.S. techniques.
+Driver/Operator IA/IB, ICS 300 "Incident Command", S-215 "Fire Operations in the Interface," and S-336 "Fire Suppression and Tactics" will be offered periodically to allow members to meet California Incident Command Certification System (CICCS) and Nevada Mutual Aid training requirements.
+Any Chief Officer who seeks to obtain qualification as a Strike Team or Task Force Leader will meet the minimum training requirements as established by CICCS and Nevada Mutual Aid, and be endorsed by the Tahoe Douglas Fire District Fire Chief.
+All suppression personnel will meet the minimum training requirements as outlined in the California O.E.S.
+Five Party Agreement.